Punya Prasun Bajpai: Awards

-Controversy

-In March 2014 in a leaked video of interview with Arvind Kejriwal, Punya Prasun Bajpai was seen getting instructions from Arvind Kejriwal on promoting his interview by comparing his resignation to the sacrifice of Bhagat Singh and dropping a certain portion of interview on privatization of industries which would portray him anti-middle class.
-Later, when the interview was telecasted it was found that Punya Prasun Bajpai had actually complied to the instructions and raised questions on his journalistic integrity and ethics.
-This controversy was called "media fixing" at that time.
+Resignation from ABP News

 Bajpai hosted a prime-time show on ABP News called Masterstroke.
 In July 2018, the channel elicited criticism from the government for its story about a video interaction on 20 June 2018, between Prime Minister Mr. Narendra Modi and beneficiaries of various government programmes.
 A participant from Chhattisgarh, Chandramani Kaushik, told Modi on the show that her income had doubled after she switched from cultivating paddy to growing custard apples.
 Two weeks later, based on reports from ABP News Masterstroke claims that she had been tutored by BJP officials to make false claims.

 Following this, ABP News' satellite link started misbehaving during the airing of Bajpai's show.
 In an article written by Bajpai for The Wire, he claims that some advertisers, including Patanjali, withdrew their advertisements from the channel.
 Under this pressure, Bajpai was forced to resign from the channel.